 For some of the best lakes in Trentino, here’s a guide you’ll not want to miss.
-These Trentino lakes are some of the most insane landscapes you’ll ever see.
+These Trentino lakes offer some of the most insane landscapes you’ll ever see.

 1. Lago Di Tovel

 Lago Di Tovel is a stunning lake, situated in the Brenta Dolomites in Trentino, Italy.

 It sits at a height of 1178m metres high and is 0.38 square km.
 This miracle of nature was formed by a landslide, 1300 years ago.